CodingItWrong/outsidein.dev/docs/vue/4-refactoring-styles.md

 In another terminal, run `yarn test:e2e`.
 Click `listing-restaurants.spec.js` and make sure it passes.

 Now that we know all our tests pass, we're ready to update the look-and-feel of the app.
-We're going to use Vuetify, a popular Vue component library that follows Google's Material design.
+We're going to use Vuetify, a popular Vue component library that follows Google's Material Design.

 Create a new branch for this story: